How Native Arctic Women Are Taking Back the Art of Inuit Tattoos

 There are limits to widening the practice, however.
 The resurgence of Inuit ink within Native communities has also generated interest among Western enthusiasts.
 Some have even requested the tattoos.
 This has been controversial: A number of Native tattoo artists, and tattooed women, have spoken out against the appropriation of their culture while others, like Nordlum, have chosen to leave room for conversation.

 “I guess it would matter which ones,” she says on whether or not she would tattoo a non-Native person.
 “On the face?
-I would be very offended … I know a few non-Native people here in Alaska who’ve done it, and it doesn’t recognize either culture because they don’t even know the meaning.
-They just like the way that it looks.
-And they’re not of that marginalized society.
+I would be very offended … I know a few non-Native people here in Alaska who’ve done it, and it doesn’t recognize either culture because they don’t even know the meaning … And they’re not of that marginalized society.
 In fact, they’re the reason … So really it’s just more stealing of something that’s 10,000 years old.”

-And that alone is worth celebrating with a new generation of tattoos.
+And that alone is worth celebrating with a new generation of Inuit tattoos.